swaptacular/swpt_accounts/protocol.rst

   "initiated" :
      The values of ``debtor_id``, ``creditor_id``, and ``transfer_id``
-     fields in the received message MUST be stored in the `CR record`_, and the the status of the `CR record`_ MUST be set to "prepared". [#prepared-records]_
+     fields in the received `PreparedTransfer`_ message MUST be stored in the `CR record`_, and the the status of the `CR record`_ MUST be set to "prepared". [#prepared-records]_

   "prepared" :
      The values of ``debtor_id``, ``creditor_id``, and ``transfer_id``
-     fields in the received message MUST be compared to the values stored in the `CR record`_.
-If they are the same, no action MUST be taken; if they differ, the newly prepared transfer MUST be immediately dismissed. [#dismiss-transfer]_
+     fields in the received `PreparedTransfer`_ message MUST be compared to the values stored in the `CR record`_.
+If they are the same, no action MUST be taken; if they differ, the newly prepared transfer MUST be immediately
+     dismissed. [#dismiss-transfer]_

   "finalized" :
      The values of ``debtor_id``, ``creditor_id``, and ``transfer_id``
-     fields in the received message MUST be compared to the values stored in the `CR record`_.
-If they are the same, the exact `FinalizeTransfer`_ message (except for the ``ts`` field), which had been sent to finalize the transfer, MUST be sent again; if they differ, the newly prepared transfer MUST be immediately dismissed. [#dismiss-transfer]_
+     fields in the received `PreparedTransfer`_ message MUST be compared to the values stored in the `CR record`_.
+If they are the same, the exact `FinalizeTransfer`_ message (except for the ``ts`` field), which was sent to finalize the transfer, MUST be sent again; if they differ, the newly prepared transfer MUST be immediately dismissed. [#dismiss-transfer]_

 .. [#dismiss-transfer] A prepared transfer is dismissed by sending a `FinalizeTransfer`_ message, with zero ``committed_amount``.